First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Results

+We performed two separate phase-averaged joint spectral and polarimetric fits in \textsc{xspec}.
+Each fit combined the full \ixpe\ dataset with a different quasi-simultaneous \nustar\ observation, namely NuObs1 and NuObs2.
+In both cases, the \ixpe\ data consisted of six spectra corresponding to Stokes $I$, $Q$, and $U$ from DU1 and DU3.
+We initially adopted the model \texttt{const$\times$tbabs$\times$[cutoffpl$\times$polconst+gaussian]}, where \texttt{const} accounts for cross-calibration offsets between instruments (with DU1 fixed to unity), \texttt{tbabs} models interstellar absorption, \texttt{polconst} assumes energy-independent polarization across the \ixpe\ band, and the Gaussian component represents the Fe K$\alpha$ emission around 6.4~keV.

+When fitting NuObs1+\ixpe, the baseline model does not fully describe the data ($\chi^2/\mathrm{d.o.f.}=1.09$), leaving systematic residuals in the form of a broad hump at 20--30~keV.
+To account for this feature, we included an additional \texttt{bbodyrad} component, resulting in the final model \texttt{const$\times$tbabs$\times$[(cutoffpl+\texttt{bbodyrad})$\times$polconst + gaussian]}.
+The additional component has a temperature of $kT \approx 1.5$~keV and an emitting radius of $\sim600$~m, improving the fit to $\chi^2/\mathrm{d.o.f.}=1.06$ and substantially reducing the residual structure.
+The same extended model yields an acceptable fit for NuObs2+\ixpe\ ($\chi^2/\mathrm{d.o.f.}=0.92$), with no notable residuals in either dataset, including the energy range around the iron line.

+The joint NuObs2+\ixpe\ fit also shows better overall consistency between the two observatories than the NuObs1+\ixpe\ case.
+We therefore adopted the NuObs2-based parameters as our final phase-averaged spectral--polarimetric results.
+Our analysis does not significantly detect phase-averaged polarization and constrains it with an upper limit of $5.1\%$ (corresponding to $\mathrm{MDP}_{99}$).
+Table~\ref{tab:specpol_fit} (see also Fig.~\ref{fig:joint_ixpe_nustar}) lists the best-fitting spectral and polarimetric parameters.

 We further investigated the energy dependence of the polarization in \src by dividing the 2--8 keV band into three sub-bands: 2--4, 4--6, and 6--8 keV.
-Energy-resolved spectro-polarimetric fits were performed for each energy interval using the same model configuration, with the Stokes $Q$ and $U$ spectra restricted to the corresponding energy bins.
-We were unable to significantly constrain the PD in any of these bands, and therefore report the $\mathrm{MDP}_{99}$ upper limits of 4.9\%, 5.3\%, and 7.6\% for the 2--4, 4--6, and 6--8~keV bands, respectively.
+We performed energy-resolved spectro-polarimetric fits for each energy interval using the same model configuration, with the Stokes $Q$ and $U$ spectra restricted to the corresponding energy bins.
+We could not significantly constrain the PD in any of these bands and therefore report $\mathrm{MDP}_{99}$ upper limits of 5.2\%, 5.2\%, and 6.1\% for the 2--4, 4--6, and 6--8~keV bands, respectively.